Michael McDonald (comedian): MADtv

+Directorial work

+In addition to directing numerous episodes of various TV series, McDonald also directed the 1994 film The Crazysitter and the 1995 film A Bucket of Blood.
+McDonald directed 12 episodes of Brooklyn 99.
+He also directed the failed 2019 ABC pilot Unrelated.

 Cougar Town

 McDonald was also a writer, director, and producer of the ABC TV series Cougar Town.
 He directed a number of episodes of the show, including "Letting You Go", "Everything Man", "When a Kid Goes Bad", "Stop Dragging My Heart Around", and "Don't Come Around Here No More".
 McDonald also wrote the episode "Wake Up Time".